 Construction work is a part of the backbone of the American economy.
 Structures need to be built, and those who work in construction often risk their very lives to see to it that these structures are built on time and to code.
 Working in construction can be dangerous, though, and since many construction workers are independent contractors, they may not have the same safeguards in place as other workers in the event of a workplace accident (such as the ability to file a workers’ compensation claim).
 However, that does not mean you have no legal recourse in the event of a construction accident injury.
-If you were hurt while working construction and want to learn more about your legal options from a construction accident lawyer in Drexel Hill, contact the Law Offices of Greg Prosmushkin, P.C. today.
+If you were hurt while working construction and want to learn more about your legal options from a construction accident lawyer, contact the Law Offices of Greg Prosmushkin, P.C. today.

 Construction accident facts and statistics